 Paul Bony, Yampa Valley Sustainability Council

-Elected Leaders: Please join this closed door and moderated conversation with your peers about making progress on climate at the local level.
-Lunch will be served.
+Elected Leaders join this closed door conversation with your peers about making progress on climate at the local level.
+Bring your lunch from the buffet to the work session.

-Take a short walk/e-bike to the Hotel Alpenrock for lunch and the afternoon work sessions!
+Enjoy a short walk or e-bike ride to the Hotel Alpenrock for lunch, followed by engaging afternoon work sessions.

 Deploy Clean Energy